ernieayala/ernies-modern-layout/README.md

 **Languages:** English, Spanish

-A clean and themeable visual update for Foundry VTT.
+A clean and theme-able visual update for Foundry VTT.

 ## Features
 - Theming (includes a dark mode theme)